Noaaan/MythicMetals/PATCHNOTES.md

 # 0.9.8
 Added PigLib Integration.
 If installed Piglins will let you trade with Midas Gold, and ignore you wearing Midas Gold and Argonium armor.
+Added TechReborn Integration, letting you use their machines to possibly automate alloy creation!
+Updated tag conventions, moving a lot of tags out of the common directory.

 # 0.9.7
 Added nuggets from all ingots, thanks to LordDeatHunter!